 One common mistake is to bias your budget towards audiences that convert to leads at a cheaper cost-per-lead.
 Resist the temptation.
 Quality audiences should be more expensive.

 BackerKit has an amazing tool in BackerKit Launch.
-Not only does it enable you to create a landing page to start collecting email addresses, but it also gives crucial pre-launch feedback on your lead audience quality.
-Upload your list and it will tell you what percentage of your list has previously backed a project (that we know of).
+Not only does it enable you to create a teaser page to start collecting email addresses, but it also gives crucial pre-launch feedback on your lead audience quality.
+Upload your list, and it will tell you what percentage of your list has previously backed a project (that we know of).
 You can choose to segment and upload however you want; however, we recommend segmenting and checking by audience (i.e. ad set), since it’s the biggest variable for success.

 Facebook Lead ads enable you to reach the audiences that are most relevant to your project.
 It will take some experimenting and testing to get the best results, but if you use this guide, the work will be well worth the effort.
 Always remember, though, that you should also be devoting some time to unpaid lead generation techniques as well — doing things like engaging with groups that are related to your project category and collecting leads within these groups is important.
 When paid marketing and organic community-building are used together, you’ll only increase your chances of crowdfunding success.